Challenging a Non-Notification Decision - Proposed RMA Reforms to Ease the Way

 The ability to comment on matters that affect you is one of the hallmarks of a democratic society.
 In the resource management context, this can be taken to the extreme with some people considering they should have an unfettered right to voice their opposition to any proposal in which they have an interest.
 When they are denied this right to comment, this can be a significant motivating factor that drives people to explore any and every possible option to challenge that decision.

-Options for challenge
+Current Options for Challenge

 A person who has not been notified of a resource consent application has no formal right to submit on that application.
 As a consequence, such persons have no ability to appeal any decision on that application to the Environment Court.

-The primary legal remedy that is available in this context is an application for judicial review to the High Court.
+At present, the primary legal remedy that is available in this context is an application for judicial review to the High Court.
 This effectively requires that the decision maker committed an error of law that had a material impact on their decision.
 Examples include applying an incorrect legal test, failing to take into account relevant considerations, and making a decision that no reasonable decision maker could have reached.
 Although some of these grounds may appear quite broad, the Courts have emphasised that it is not for the Court, on judicial review, to second guess the decision maker’s judgment and embark on a merits-based review.

 The only other option is where a notification decision has been made, but not the substantive decision about whether to grant consent.
 In that case, a person who was excluded from notification may try to put pressure on the Council to decline the application on the basis that the notification decision was incorrect (in reliance on s104(3)(d) of the RMA).
 The circumstances when this option will be available are rare, as in most cases the notification and substantive decisions are made simultaneously with no opportunity for input from third parties.